mihabozic123/holy-notes/README.md

 # holy-notes
  A Powercord plugin that lets you note messages.

-Note: This Plugin is WIP and will most likely never be fully finished

-### Some quick notes:
-The Note Viewer itself looks like dogwater, the functionality however should be fine

 To Delete Notes use the Powercord command
 ``` [prefix]Notebook erase [Message ID]```